0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 !!! info

-    Reserving tokens for disassociation prevents a node from being selected for new BYOC oracles if the allocation results in the amount of free tokens becoming less than the amount reserved for disassociation.
+    Reserving tokens for disassociation can prevent a node from being selected for new deposit and withdrawal oracles.
+    If allocating tokens to a deposit orwithdaral oracle would cause the number of free tokens to fall below the amount reserved for disassociation, the node will not be selected for a deposit or withdaral oracle.
     When tokens are disassociated the reserved amount is automatically reduced by this amount.

 ### How to reserve tokens for disassociation